 traffic signs, signals, and markings in the United States.
 Many

 Metropolitan Planning Organization (MPO)

-coordinate and manage federal transportation funding among all agencies
+coordinate federal and state transportation funding among all agencies

 that receive such funding in a metropolitan area.